-With the recent snow falls and severe cold temperatures to hit the country, our joints tend to suffer more than usual!
+With the recent snowfalls and severely cold temperatures to hit the country, our joints tend to suffer more than usual!

 We’ve put together 7 little tips on how you can ease joint pain in the cold weather.